Syed Mojahidur Rahman

-Syed Mojahidur Rahman is a Bangladeshi politician and the former Member of Parliament of Undivided Khulna-1 (Current Bagerhat-1).
+Syed Mojahidur Rahman is a Bangladeshi politician and a former member of parliament for undivided Khulna-1 (current Bagerhat-1).

 Career

 Rahman was elected to parliament from Khulna-1 as a Bangladesh Nationalist Party candidate in 1979.
 He then joined the Jatiya Party.
 He lost the Jatiya Sangsad elections of 1986 Bagerhat-1 constituency with the nomination of Jatiya Party.